ArjunNarayanan/QuadMeshGame.jl/README.md

 ## Boundary split

 If we allow for vertex insertion along the boundary, we can perform a different kind of split than the one described earlier.
 The syntax is `QuadMeshGame.boundary_split!(mesh, quad_index, half_edge_index)`.
-This split can only be performed if the edge in question is incident on the boundary with the target vertex of the half-edge having degree 3.
+This split can only be performed if the edge,

+- is interior
+- has its target vertex on the boundary
+- the target vertex has degree 3

  The split is performed by splitting the edge in question in two and connecting them to new vertices inserted on the boundary.
 Here's an example,

 ```julia
 mesh = QM.square_mesh(2)